maxehnert/Front-end-Developer-Interview-Questions/Answers/general.md

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
+  - git
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
+  - I typically use Gulp so piping all the css files into a single minified file is quite simple and easy to implement.
 * Can you describe the difference between progressive enhancement and graceful degradation?
   - **Graceful degradation** Providing an alternative version of your functionality or making the user aware of shortcomings of a product as a safety measure to ensure that the product is usable.
   - **Progressive enhancement** Starting with a baseline of usable functionality, then increasing the richness of the user experience step by step by testing for support for enhancements before applying them.